bhisaac/5eFP/5eFP-SRD.md

 >>
 >> **_Extended Spell._** When you cast a spell that has a duration of encounter, you can spend 1 sorcery point to extend its duration to recall.
 >>
->> **_Heightened Spell._** When you cast a spell that forces a creature to make a saving throw to resist its effects, you can spend 3 sorcery points to give one target of the spell disadvantage on its first saving throw made against the spell.
+>> **_Heightened Spell._** When you cast a spell that forces a creature to make an ability check to resist its effects, you can spend 3 sorcery points to give one target of the spell disadvantage on its first ability check made against the spell.
 >>
 >> **_Quickened Spell._** When you cast a spell that has a casting time of 1 action, you can spend 2 sorcery points to change the casting time to 1 bonus action for this casting.
 >>